 What Time Does the Virtual Queue Close Each Day?

-The biggest factors are how many people are in the park that day and how many attractions Disney decides will use the virtual queue system.
+The biggest factors are how many people are in the park that day and how many attractions Disney decides will use the virtual queue system in the future.

 Obviously, if it’s a holiday or another busy day in the park, you can expect the demand to be high for boarding groups and for them to sell out quicker on those days.
 How many attractions Disney equips with boarding groups is also important because the more queues there are, the more options for guests.